toonvanstrijp/nestjs-i18n/docs/concepts/resolver.md

 :::tip

-If you need to implement custom resolver , your resolver needs to extend  `src/interfaces/i18n-language-resolver.interface.ts` interface.
-Also you can check the `src/resolvers` to see how to default resolvers are implemented.
+If you need to implement a custom resolver, your resolver needs to extend  `src/interfaces/i18n-language-resolver.interface.ts` interface.
+Also you can check the `src/resolvers` to see how the default resolvers are implemented.

 :::